 Take vitamin D.

 Vitamin D is essential for healthy and tension-free muscles.
 Sunlight is typically the best way to get your daily dose of Vitamin D, but if you’re living in a cloudy city, you can also find it in some foods like fish and dairy products.
 If that doesn’t work for you, or you are vegetarian / vegan you can take supplements instead.
+My Meno Blend is a vegan supplement that is specified to suit menopause.

 Get a massage.